HomeMy WebLinkAboutItem 07 - HL02-02 William M. Bennett House Cc ITEM

 The Bennett House sits on the southeast corner of Church and West Franklin streets.
 Behind the house facing

-Franklin Street is a 1 -story, front gabled 2 -car garage sheathed with wide wood siding.
-The roof has exposed
+Franklin Street is a 1-story, front gabled 2-car garage sheathed with wide wood siding.
+The roof has exposed a

 rafter tails and is covered with asphalt shingles.
 The garage is accessed by a gravel driveway.